Introduced Animals in Australia

 Dingoes are medium-sized wild dogs.
-They brought to Australia by ancient seafarers that reverted to a wild state.
-There is some controversy as to whether they are now native or introduced animals.Read More
+They originated from semi-domesticated dogs brought to Australia about 4,000 years ago by ancient seafarers.
+There is some controversy about whether they are now native or introduced animals.Read More

 Brumby (Feral Horse)

 Brumbies are wild horses, descendants of domestic animals that escaped from early European settlers.
 Australian native vegetation suffers significant damage when trampled by hoofed animals such as horses.Read More

 European Honey Bee

 The European honey bee was introduced into Australia in 1822 to supply them with honey.
 It is vital to the Australian agricultural sector today.
 Bee stings cause the highest number of human deaths each year.Read More